godcodehunter/godcodehunter/README.md

 ### 💼 For employers
 I don't:
   - deal with recruiters
-  - considering offers less than 8k$
+  - consider offers less than 8k$
-  - do unpaid work, like: consultations, coding, and so on
+  - do unpaid work like consultations, coding, and so on
   - consider working from the office